 A person and a dog sitting together, watching a sunset.

-• Private Cremation – Ashes are returned to you in a chosen urn, along with a clay paw print and fur clipping.
+• Private Cremation – Your pet is cremated individually, and their ashes are returned to you in a selected urn.
+A clay paw print and fur clipping are included as keepsakes.

-Communal Cremation – Pets are cremated with others; ashes are not returned.
+Communal Cremation – Your pet is cremated alongside others, and ashes are not returned.

-• We provide deceased pet pick-up and transport for cremation if your pet has passed at home.
+• I offer deceased pet pick-up and transport for cremation if your pet has passed at home.
+This service is handled with the same care, respect, and compassion as an in-home euthanasia appointment.

 Pricing